kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 per-container `ContainerConfig` entries carrying mount information (`/etc/hosts`, termination log paths, and any volumes already supported by the runtime).
-The runtime restores the sandbox and all containers from the archive, attaches the network namespace via CNI, and returns the new sandbox ID.
-The normal `SyncPod` container start steps (`startContainer` for init, regular, and ephemeral containers) are skipped: the restored containers are already running inside the restored sandbox.
+The runtime restores the sandbox and all containers from the archive, attaches the network namespace via CNI, and returns the new sandbox ID together with the restored containers, which are in the `CREATED` state and have not run yet.
+The kubelet does not create containers from their images as it would for a fresh Pod.
+For each restored container, in Pod-spec order, it runs its internal pre-start hooks and calls `StartContainer`, which resumes the restored processes.
+Completed non-restartable init containers are not restored and are not re-run.
+If a hook or `StartContainer` fails, the kubelet removes the restored sandbox and containers and the restore is retried (see Failure rollback below).

 **Step 7 - Status converges.** The kubelet updates Pod status: